sbd-community/handbook/docs/standards/eu/cra-overview.md

     - *Examples (from Annex IV):* Hardware Security Modules (HSMs), smart meter gateways, smartcards.

 :::info Core Functionality Principle
-A product is classified based on its **core functionality**, not its embedded components.
+A product is classified based on its **core functionality**, not its embedded components ([EC FAQ 3.2, 3.4][ec_faq]).
 For example, a smartphone integrating a password manager is still Default - its core function is not password management.
 Similarly, an app embedding a browser does not become a "browser" product.
 See [Impl.
 Reg.
 (EU) 2025/2392, Recitals 3–5][impl_rec3].
 :::

 The table below provides a non-exhaustive list of examples mapping product categories to the four risk tiers: